pism/pism/doc/sphinx/manual/getting-started.rst

      -regrid_file g20km_10ka_hy.nc -regrid_vars litho_temp,thk,enthalpy,tillwat,bmelt

-For more on regridding see subsection :ref:`sec-regridding`.
-Then we turn on the earth deformation model with option ``-bed_def lc``; see subsection :ref:`sec-beddef`.
+For more on regridding see section :ref:`sec-regridding`.
+Then we turn on the earth deformation model with option ``-bed_def lc``; see section :ref:`sec-beddef`.
 After that the atmosphere and surface (PDD) models are turned on and the files they need are
 identified: